haleywm/what-did-i-miss/README.md

 ## Features

 This is a bot that generates wordclouds based on messages that have been posted in the server.
-Users can invoke it using `.whatdidimiss Time: {num}{d, m, or y} (Default: 6h), This Channel Only: {True/False} (Default: True)`.
+Users can invoke it using `.whatdidimiss Time: {num}{d, h, m, s} (Default: 6h), This Channel Only: {True/False} (Default: True)`.
 For example:

 - `.whatdidimiss 1d` will generate a wordcloud using text from all messages in that channel in the last day.
 - `.whatdidimiss 30m False` will generate a wordcloud using text from all messages on the server (that the bot has access to) in the last 30 minutes.

+## Dependencies

+- `Python 3.8`
+- `pip`
+- `libyaml-dev`
+    - Not strictly necessary, but improves yaml parse speed and security

 ## Planned Features

 I'm planning on adding several features depending on the opinions and suggestions of my friends, including potential features such as:

-- Allowing users to react with a pin icon on messages to vote that the message be pinned.
-- ¯\\\_(ツ)\_/¯
+- Recognizing emoticons and adding them to wordclouds
+- Parsing markov chains from user input